 The experienced misdiagnosis lawyers at LawMD help individuals and families obtain compensation for injuries and losses that result from negligence in treating this serious spinal condition.

 Contact us today for a free, no-obligation consultation with a Washington, D.c. misdiagnosis lawyer.
 Call (888) 695-2963 to get started.

-If you’ve never heard of cauda equina syndrome, it isn’t surprising.
-While millions of Americans deal with lower back pain every single day – CES is a relatively rare spinal condition.
-Many if not most lower back problems can be dealt with through pain relievers and exercise and often go away on their own, however, cauda equina syndrome is an extremely serious condition that requires urgent surgical treatment.
+It isn’t too surprising if you’ve never heard of cauda equina syndrome.
+While millions of Americans deal with lower back pain every single day, CES is a relatively rare spinal condition.
+Many, if not most, lower back problems can be dealt with through pain relievers and exercise and often go away on their own.
+However, cauda equina syndrome is an extremely serious condition that requires urgent surgical treatment.

 CES most commonly results from an extreme herniated disc in the lumbar region of the back.
 Additional potential causes of CES include:

 - Violent injuries to the lower back